rvandoosselaer/Jme-utils/README.md

 ## Documentation
 General documentation can be found on the [wiki](https://github.com/rvandoosselaer/jme-utils/wiki).
 The javadoc can be found at the [gh-pages.](https://rvandoosselaer.github.io/jme-utils/1.0.0-SNAPSHOT/javadoc/index.html)

+## Contributing

+If you have a bug or an idea, you can create a ticket for it [here.](https://github.com/rvandoosselaer/Jme-utils/issues)

 ## License
 This project is licensed under the BSD 3-Clause License - see the [LICENSE](LICENSE) file for details